Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: RESULTS

 Beyond a qualitative visual comparison, we explore how our simulated networks score in terms of core network properties relevant for transportation compared to the real networks.
 For this, we consider the cost, the total path length $l$, the distribution of traffic and the density of branching points (or bifurcations; here we use the two terms interchangeably), for both extracted and original networks.
 Similar to Tero\cite{tero2010rules}, we define the cost as the total length of the network (TL), i.e. the total number of edges.
 Passengers may not always take the shortest path, but may rather consolidate on fewer main arteries (e.g. to minimize the number of stops or connections)\cite{ibrahim2022sustainable}, a behavior that can be captured by a DMK discrete dynamics (built-in the filtering step of \nextrout) by varying $\beta$ and extracting the flows $u_{e}$ on edges, quantities proportional to the number of passengers using an edge.
-Hence, we consider an alternative measure of total path length as $l := \sum_{e\in E_i}\mathrm{l_e} |u_{e}|$, where $\mathrm{l_e}$ is the euclidean distance.
-This takes into account $u_{e}$, the flow of passengers on an edge $e$, and its absolute value $|u_{e}|$ is proportional to the amount of passengers traveling on an edge $e$, i.e. how traffic is distributed, assuming that passengers follow optimality principles to consolidate paths.
+Hence, we consider an alternative measure of total path length as $l := \sum_{e\in E_i}\mathrm{l_e} |u_{e}|$, where $\mathrm{l_e}$ is the Euclidean distance.
+This takes into account $u_{e}$, the flow of passengers on an edge $e$, and its absolute value $|u_{e}|$ is proportional to the number of passengers traveling on an edge $e$, i.e. how traffic is distributed, assuming that passengers follow optimality principles to consolidate paths.
 This is a reasonable assumption in rail networks as the ones studied here, where the cost to build the infrastructure can be high (and thus should be minimized) and minimizing traffic congestion is not as relevant as in, e.g., road networks.
 In our experiments, we extract optimal flows $u_{e}$ by running the discrete DMK dynamics on the extracted and real networks, using the same sets of \source s and \sink s as used in the original network extraction problem, setting $\beta=1.5$.
-This information can also be used to measure the macroscopic behavior of traffic on edges, which can be measured using the Gini coefficient\cite{dixon1987bootstrapping} $Gini(T_e)$ on the traffic $T_e = |u_{e}|$.
+This information can also be used to measure the macroscopic behavior of traffic on edges, which can be measured using the Gini coefficient\cite{dixon1987bootstrapping} ($\text{Gini}(T_e)$) on the traffic $T_e = |u_{e}|$.
 This coefficient ranges from $[0,1]$, where the closer to $1$, the more unequal is the traffic distribution on the network.
 Finally, we calculate the percentage of bifurcations ($D_{BP}$) as the fraction of nodes with degree equal to $3$.
-The simulated networks display similar properties as those observe on the real ones, as shown in \Cref{fig:performance-measure}.
-While similarity differs depending on the property and datasets vary in their range values, we notice that most of the datasets have at least a pair of properties that superimpose well between their simulated and real property values.
+In several cases, the simulated networks display similar properties as those observed on the real ones, as shown in \Cref{fig:performance-measure}.
+While similarity differs depending on the property and datasets vary in their range values, we notice that most of the datasets have at least a pair of properties that have a close value between simulated and observed networks.
 For instance, in \Cref{fig:examples}a we notice that Adelaide rail has an intuitively similar path length, which is confirmed in \Cref{fig:performance-measure}a.
-Furthermore, the same network show comparable results for traffic and cost.
+Furthermore, the same network shows comparable results for traffic and cost.
 As for the tram networks of Bordeaux and Nantes in \Cref{fig:examples}b-c, we observe similar behavior for cost and traffic.
-In some cases, e.g. the network of Grenoble tram shown in \Cref{fig:cost-spl-grenoble}, we see a strong similarity in all the four metrics.